Keshav-Kukreja/Accounting-Software-For-Closing-Stock/README.md

 for the frontend I have used Vue JS.

+How to test:

+Change current directory to repo that you cloned.

+<code>cd Accounting-Software-For-Closing-Stock</code>

+Now install node pakages using:
+<code>npm install</code>

+Before running vue app install flask server dependencies

+<code>cd server</code>
+<code>pip install -r Requirements.txt</code>
+<code>python main.py</code>

+After starting flask server come back to the parent directory
+<code>cd ..</code>

+And start vue app:
+<code>npm run dev</code>

 Key notes :

-- Their isn't any delete option to remove companies (will be added soon).
+- There isn't any delete option to remove companies (will be added soon).
-- Modify page dosen't follow the theme of the application.
+- Modify page dosen't follow application theme.
-- Thier are function which aren't tested so, their might be bugs in code
 - Code migh be buggy so test it in development environment.